AI Use Cases/Construction

 Revenue & Operational Impact

 When spend overruns stay hidden until project close-out, margins evaporate.
-Construction firms typically see 8-12% cost variance between bid and actual on 40% of projects, translating to $500K - $2M in margin loss annually for mid-sized contractors.
+Run your own math: an 8-12% bid-to-actual cost variance on even a share of active projects can mean $500K - $2M in margin loss annually for a mid-sized contractor.
 Schedule delays compound the problem: when procurement bottlenecks aren't visible, subcontractors sit idle, labor productivity drops, and the project slips.
-Insurance premiums rise because cost pressure forces unsafe shortcuts on site.

 Why Generic Tools Fail